Willful Patent Infringement and Enhanced Damages After Halo

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel on the Supreme Court’s new standard for enhanced damages under 35 U.S.C. §284.
+This CLE course will provide guidance to patent counsel on the Supreme Court’s new standard for enhanced damages under 35 U.S.C. §284.
 The panel will explain the Court’s recent decision and its implications.

 - Halo and Stryker decisions